-If the specialist does not receive a response to his or her letter, the specialist will not follow-up with the applicant unless there is a good reason for doing soexcept in exceptional circumstances.
+If the specialist does not receive a response to his or her letter, the specialist will not follow-up with the applicant unless there is a good reason for doing so.

-605.7 File Closed Following a Failure to Respond to a Written Communication from the U.S. Copyright Office
+605.7 File Application Closed Following a Failure to Respond to a Written Communication from the U.S. Copyright Office

-When the U.S. Copyright Office communicates with an applicant in writing, the applicant must respond before the deadlines specified in Section 605.6, depending upon the nature of the communication.
-The Office may consider and grant a reasonable request for an extension of time if the request is received in writing prior to the original deadline.
+When the U.S. Copyright Officea registration specialist communicates with an applicant in writingapplicant concerning an issue with the registration materials, the applicant must respond before the deadlines specified in Section 605.6, depending upon the nature of the communication.
+The Office may from the U.S. Copyright Office.
+In most cases the Office will close the file if a response is not received by the deadline.
+In special cases, the Office will-consider and grant a reasonable request for an extension of time if the request is received in writing prior to the original deadline.